-After Matthew Allin died in 1761, the family farm passed to his two youngest children and only sons: 19-year-old ThomasAllin (1742-1800), and 17-year-old MatthewAllin (1744-1794).
+After Matthew3 Allin died in 1761, the family farm passed to his two youngest children and only sons: 19-year-old Thomas4 Allin (1742-1800), and 17-year-old Matthew4 Allin (1744-1794).
 Thomas Allin, who built the nominated property, followed the family tradition of public service throughout his life.
 He was first elected to the Rhode Island General Assembly, representing Warren, in 1767 when he was only 25 years old.
 Over the next three decades he was re-elected for several additional terms as a Representative from Barrington.
-In 1770, Thomas Allin's name headed one of the petitions which led to the political separation of Barrington and Warren within Rhode Island; thereafter he also held various elected and appointed local offices including selectman, treasurer, tax assessor, and census taker.
+In 1770, Thomas Allin's name headed one of the petitions which led to the political separation of Barrington and Warren within Rhode Island; thereafter he also held various elected and appointed local offices including selectman, treasurer, tax assessor, and census taker.14 nomination confirmed 1678 as the first known year that William Allin acquired land in what is now Barrington.
+The exact construction date of his house is unknown.
+Its demolition pre-dated the publication of Bicknell's book in 1898, but a photo of it can be found opposite p.
+16. Adams et al (between pp. 9-10) reprinted that photo and described the William Allin House as "formerly located near the corner of Washington Road and Alfred Drowne Road ...
+17th century, demolished ... a 2-room house with a huge stone chimney at its east end ...later enlarged to a 5-bay facade."
+The photo indicates that the house had several other characteristics of an early to mid-18th century Georgian dwelling: center entrance, flank-gable roof, clapboard siding, and wood 12/12 double hung sash windows with splayed lintels.

 In 1768, Thomas married Amy Bicknell (1751-1827) and they had their first child.
-The following year, in four quitclaim deeds all dated May 26, 1769, the Allin brothers divided the family farm in half: each brother's share containing "by estimation" 148 acres and 100 rods, plus four acres of salt marsh in Allin's Cove (all four deeds contained clear boundary descriptions).
+15 The following year, in four quitclaim deeds all dated May 26, 1769, the Allin brothers divided the family farm in half: each brother's share containing "by estimation" 148 acres and 100 rods, plus four acres of salt marsh in Allin's Cove (all four deeds contained clear boundary descriptions).
+16